citynetwork/ois2023/markdown/how.md

 ### Private registry
 <!-- Note -->

 We needed a container orchestration service that could accommodate custom-built Docker images, and thus we decided to utilize the private Docker registry provided by Magnum.
 The built-in Docker registry runs locally on each Kubernetes's worker nodes localhost.
-It does not require authentication, making it easy to publish and pull images without any configuration changes to Tutor.

 The Docker registry supported by Magnum is just the official Docker registry image with the OpenStack Swift storage driver.
 When invoked by Magnum, it is Magnum that automatically populates the registry's storage configuration with the necessary parameters to match the Swift endpoint in the region it's running in.
 In our CI, we duplicate this for a locally-running registry instance, backed by the same storage parameters, that we push our images to.
 Once we do, any thus-registered image becomes available to our Magnum registries.